Universality in polytope phase transitions and message passing algorithms: Introduction and main results

 \subsection{State evolution}

-Theorem \ref{thm:Universality} establishes that the behavior of the sequence $\{x^t\}_{t\ge 0}$ is, in the high dimensional limit, insensitive to the distribution of the entries of the random matrix $A$.
+Theorem~\ref{thm:Universality} establishes that the behavior of the sequence $\{x^t\}_{t\ge0}$ is, in the high-dimensional limit, insensitive to the distribution of the entries of the random matrix $A$.
 In order to characterize this limit, we need to make some assumption on the collection of functions $\cF_N$.
+In particular, we need to relate the functions $\cF_N$ to the functions $\cF_{N'}$ in order to have a high-dimensional ($N\to\infty$) limit.

+Informally, we define a \emph{converging sequence} by requiring that for each $N$, there exists a partition $[N] = C^N_1\cup C^N_2\cup\cdots\cup C^N_k$ (with $k$ a fixed integer independent of $N$), and independent random variables $Y(i)$ taking values in $\reals^{\tq}$, indexed by $i\in[N]$, such that: \begin{itemize} \item the function $f^i$ only depends on the partition index of $i\in [N]$, and on the value of $Y(i)$; \item the distribution of $Y(i)$ only depends on the partition index of $i\in[N]$; \item the fractional size $\llvert C^N_a\rrvert /N$ is $N$-independent for large $N$. \end{itemize} There are a few points to make precise, and this is done in the definition below.